juanje/toolbox/test/system/README.md

 The tests are meant to ensure that Toolbox's functionality remains stable throughout updates of both Toolbox and Podman/libpod.

+## WARNING

+Running the tests will clear all podman state (delete all containers, images etc).
+This is done to ensure the results of test results are reproducible.
+TODO: there must be a better way.

 ## Dependencies

 These tests use a few standard libraries for BATS which help with clarity